peytoncordero/DRI25/command-line.md

 ## Text editors

 To interact with the computer, we need to use *plain text*, which is text without hidden formatting.
-It is produced in text editors following international standards.
+It is produced by text editors following international standards.
 Thus, it has the advantages of being manipulable in different editors and readable within the command line.

-According to [Unicode](https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf) (version 13.0): “Plain text is a pure sequence of character codes” (p.18); it “is the underlying content stream to which formatting can be applied. [...
-It is] public, standardized, and universally readable” (p.19).
-We could say that plain text shows its cards—if it's marked up, the markup will be human-readable.
+According to [Unicode](https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf) (version 13.0): “Plain text is a pure sequence of character codes” (p.18); “is the underlying content stream to which formatting can be applied.
+[It is] public, standardized, and universally readable” (p.19).
+We could say that plain text shows its cards.
+The only way it can be marked up is in ways that can not be hidden from the human eye.

 Because we need plain text to interact with the computer, text editors are an important tool for programming and working in the command line.
 A text editor is a program that allows you to edit plain text files, such as .txt, .csv, or .md.